 (56-58) and (63-66) will be filled in automatically, using data from January 2020 due to COVID 19.

 (67) Line 67 select Participation method from the dropdown menu.
 If this site is a public school or public charter operating NSLP and collecting applications to determine eligibility, EIG Apps must be selected.
-Note: If this site is serving meals under Seamless Summer Option (SSO) through summer, 2022 those months of operation will need to be indicated under SSO on line 121.
+Note: If this site is serving meals under Seamless Summer Option (SSO) through summer 2022, those months of operation will need to be indicated under SSO on line 121.

 (68) Line 68 select months of participation if you are serving under NSLP